New Zealand Democratic Coalition: Background

 Following a push for Electoral reform in New Zealand, a referendum was held alongside the 1993 general election that gave voters a choice between the current electoral system, First Past the Post, and the Mixed Member Proportional system.
 This created opportunities for many smaller parties to be formed and win representation in parliament.

-Mike Moore had been replaced as Labour party leader following the party's defeat in the 1993 election.
+Mike Moore had been replaced as Labour Party leader following the party's defeat in the 1993 election.
 After losing the leadership Moore was overwhelmed with boxes full of letters of support, many suggesting him launch a new party.
 Michael Laws had become a rebel backbencher in the National Party caucus since his former boss, Winston Peters, had left the party in 1992.
 To prepare for the upcoming MMP system Moore had sent his campaign organiser Jeff McIntyre to Germany and study how minor parties campaigned under MMP.
 He spent most of his time with the centrist Free Democratic Party (FDP).

 History

-Early in 1994 Michael Laws and Mike Moore appear on TVNZ's current affairs programme Fraser together.
+Early in 1994 Michael Laws and Mike Moore appeared on TVNZ's current affairs programme Fraser together.
 Here they discuss the opportunities for a new centre party on air.
-The two reportedly decide afterwards that they should meet again to further discuss this opportunity.
+The two reportedly decided afterwards that they should meet again to further discuss this opportunity.
 A meeting between Moore and Michelle Boag was organised in "late 1994" by Laws to discuss the potential of National Party donors financing a new Centre party.
 In 1995 meetings in Wellington between five interested MPs began.
 These were reportedly centered around the Yangtze restaurant in Wellington.
 Mike Moore was still uncommitted to the project however.